 - Veterinarians, veterinary technicians and necessary support staff.

-These essential services are consistent with those already identified by the provinces of British Columbia, Alberta, Saskatchewan, Manitoba, Ontario, Quebec and Prince Edward Island.
-CAHI member businesses are not impacted by these closures as they are essential for animal health and welfare.
+These essential services are consistent with those identified by all Canadian provinces and territories.
+CAHI member businesses are not impacted by COVID-19 related closures as their businesses are essential for animal health and welfare.
 Learn more about how Animal Health is Essential.

 Animals and COVID-19